Vervious/gpt/README.md

 > - The structure of GPT reminds me almost of an advanced combinator calculus.
 If I had to prove the expressivity of the architecture, I would start there.
 > - The `mlp` component in particular is quite flexible; it can be replaced by many fun variants, described below.
 > - We can learn to "gate" between passing the entire residual, or a combination of the residual and block output, or exclusively the block output; however, this doesn't improve perplexity and also increases training time.
 Likewise, we can eschew skip connections entirely if we add an "identity loss", pushing our blocks to compute the identity function; it converges to the same place, but takes 4x longer to train, so I don't see the point.
 TLDR; skip connections are very nice and also hard to interpret.
+> - Throughout, I make an implicit assumption that the 'most natural' architecture is also the one best optimized by SGD.
+This is not obviously true, if even true.

 > [!IMPORTANT]